wp-plugins/rencontre/readme.txt

 14/06/2015 : Update 7 : Hide better a blocked member.
 Sort countries and regions by alphabetical order.

+19/06/2015 : Update 8 : Option in Admin part to block sending messages by a specific member.

 = 1.5 =
 16/03/2015 : Change main language from French to English